ebeckm/Python_MapReduce/README.md

 mappers from simultaneously writing to the same reduce_store CSV file.

 Reducers are called to consolidate the output from the mappers.
-Reducers store their results in a CSV filed located in the "features" directory.
+Reducers store their output in memory.
+The output from the reduce step is consolidated into a single dataframe and written to a CSV filed located in the "features" directory.

 Dependencies